aurelia/aurelia.github.io-old/docs/api/pal/index.md

   * `text: string` - A string to populate the new Comment node.

-* `createCustomEvent(eventType: string, options: Object): CustomEvent` - Creates a new CustomEvent.
+* `createCustomEvent(eventType: string, options?: CustomEventInit): CustomEvent` - Creates a new CustomEvent.
   * `eventType: string` - A string representing the event type.
-  * `options: Object` - An options object specifying bubbles:boolean, cancelable:boolean and/or detail:Object information.
+  * `options?: CustomEventInit` - An options object specifying bubbles:boolean, cancelable:boolean and/or detail:Object information.

 * `createDocumentFragment(): DocumentFragment` - Creates a new DocumentFragment.

-* `createElement(tagName: string): Element` - Creates the specified HTML element or an HTMLUnknownElement if the given element name isn&#x27;t a known one.
+* `createElement(tagName: T): HTMLElementTagNameMap[T]` - Creates the specified HTML element or an HTMLUnknownElement if the given element name isn&#x27;t a known one.
-  * `tagName: string` - A string that specifies the type of element to be created.
+  * `tagName: T` - A string that specifies the type of element to be created.

 * `createMutationObserver(callback: Function): MutationObserver` - Creates a new MutationObserver.